 First, I would most certainly recommend that you make an appointment with your primary care physician to ensure that there isn’t something medically wrong that needs to be treated.

 Assuming that you are medically cleared, it sounds to me like you may be experiencing the symptoms of a panic attack.
-A panic attack is in essence a collection of physiological symptoms which is your body’s reaction to anxiety.
+A panic attack is, in essence, a collection of physiological symptoms which is your body’s reaction to anxiety.
 But panic attacks can mimic other medical conditions which is why I first suggested you see your medical doctor to rule out other medical conditions.

-It’s also helpful to know that it is impossible for you brain and your body to be relaxed and anxious at the same time.
-So if you will take a few really deep breaths, and concentrate on relaxing rather than focusing on the panic, it will help.
+It’s also helpful to know that it is impossible for your brain and your body to be relaxed and anxious at the same time.
+So, if you will take a few really deep breaths, and concentrate on relaxing rather than focusing on the panic, it will help.

 You mentioned that this tends to happen when you are stressed.
 I’d encourage you to find some better ways of coping with your stress so that your brain and body don’t resort to anxiety and panic.

-Focusing on the positive also helps-thanking God in the midst of our struggles helps us do that.
+Focusing on the positive also helps.
+Thanking God in the midst of our struggles helps us do that.

 If you need help coming up with additional coping strategies for managing the stress in your life, you may want to consider consulting with a therapist for a few sessions.